ngyl88-tw/Infra-Guild-2019/week2/terraform-playground/README.md

         - without the need to access the machine over SSH
         - can make use of the `user data` or `metadata` if building custom machine images
         - allow faster boot by avoiding the need for direct network access from Terraform to the new server
+        - some useful log location: logs under `/var/log/cloud-init.log` and `/var/log(s)/user-data.log` if can ssh into the machine.
     - HashiCorp Packer
         - custom image could be used with `user data` so that to pass the necessary information into each instance
         - instances can register itself with the configuration management server immediately on boot